-IFrame tags are frequently used by companies to embed various types of material on their websites, especially for media purposes.
-From Youtube videos, 3D viewers, Google maps to social media widgets, any HTML document can be embedded in seconds.
+Companies frequently use IFrame tags to embed various types of material on their websites, especially for media purposes.
+From Youtube embed videos, 3D viewers, and Google maps to social media widgets, any other HTML element or document can be embedded in seconds.

-Naturally, the marketing team or management will recognize the benefit of incorporating this technology into their website; however, may an iFrame affect the company’s overall SEO strategy?
+Naturally, the marketing team, website owners or management will recognize the benefit of incorporating this technology into their website; however, may an iFrame affect the company’s overall SEO strategy?
 If so, how so, whether positively or negatively?

-Google’s SERPs (Search Engine Results Pages) change 500-600 times each year on average.
-When it comes to SEO, this makes it tough for marketers to understand what works and what doesn’t.
+Google’s SERPs (Search Engine Results Pages) change 500-600 times yearly on average.
+When it comes to SEO, it is tough for marketers to understand what works and what doesn’t.

 What is an iFrame?